-Alternative forms of assessment for School of Health Sciences students will be made available wherever possible; however, there are additional considerations for clinical skills and practice-based assessments.
-The School is working with professional bodies in order to agree the requirements for these assessments and will confirm arrangements as soon as possible.
+Alternative forms of assessment for School of Health and Psychological Sciences students will be made available wherever possible; however, there are additional considerations for clinical skills and practice-based assessments.

 As a student here at City, you may need to sit written exams as part of your assessments, along with completing coursework and tests in class.
+Currently, the majority of face to face examinations are being replaced by alternative assessments and online exams.
 City’s Exams team is here to help you with any exam-related queries you might have.
 We manage and organise City, University of London's main examination periods as well as a number of 'exception' examinations (usually held outside the main examination periods: e.g. Study Abroad, GDL and some MBA/EMBA exams).

 We also organise examinations for students who require alternative arrangements or adjustments.

 Departments sometimes organise their own in-house examinations or tests outside the main examination periods.
 If you are not sure who is organising your examinations, your Programme Handbook or Course Officer will be able to assist you.
 Your department will also help you with any enquiries relating to results, progression, coursework or transcripts.